-Each year I choose to eat sweets during the three days between Halloween and my birthday.
-More recently that window has expanded a bit, and I’ve begun to indulge sooner than my Halloween start date.
-This year I had some candy at art openings in early October, and I also ate pizza.
+Every year, I eat junky sweets during the few days between Halloween and my birthday, and then I avoid sweets for the rest of the year.
+Lately I’ve begun to indulge sooner than my Halloween start date.
+In 2022 I ate some candy at art openings in early October, and I also ate pizza.

 Sugar Makes Me Feel Awful

 I have to pee more often when I eat sugar.
 It wakes me up in the middle of the night.
-When I drove ten minutes to the supermarket, I had to go again.
+I drove ten minutes to the supermarket... had to go again.

 Not Like It Was

 While a friend and I were looking at Halloween decorations, we reminisced about snacks from our childhood.
 A few days later, my wife came home with a Tasty Cake cupcake that our friend sent for me.
 Either Tasty Cakes have changed or I’ve changed, because the tiny, packaged cupcake tasted like flavored plastic.
 I swear they were better in the 70s.

 The chocolate chip cookies I got from the ACME bakery tasted like baked chemicals.
 I felt awful after eating them, yet I ate ’em.
 The ice cream was bland, yet I had several helpings.
 What’s in there?